Food-Busters/food_busters/README.md

 - Web ❓ Not directly target, but with magic of Flutter, it works

-Testing detailed is noted in the Manual
+Testing detail is noted in the Manual

 ## Download & Manual